BSc Visual Effects Production Technology (top up degree)

 This course focuses on developing further the core technological disciplines involved in the production and post production of professional visual effects content and is designed to prepare you for entering the global visual effects industry.

-Employability will be an integral element of the course and you will receive training on the latest industry software (Nuke, Maya, Z-Brush etc.) and hardware combined with ample opportunities throughout the course to undertake appropriate work based learning.
+Employability will be an integral element of the course and you’ll receive training on the latest industry software (Nuke, Maya, Z-Brush etc.) and hardware, combined with ample opportunities throughout the course to undertake appropriate work-based learning.

 We’re developing our campus to make sure you’re studying in the best facilities with the latest industry-standard equipment – find out more about our campus developments – including a brand new home for music & events at the Contemporary Music Hub, the new TV & Film facilities at Space2 and our £9.1m Digital Media space – the Digital Media Hub.

 At Confetti our classrooms are unique.
 As part of their course, our students get the chance to go out into industry and Do It For Real at locations across the UK!
 Check out our interactive map to see how our classrooms are different and to get a taste of the kind of experiences you could take part in whilst studying at Confetti.

 This visual effects top up degree has been designed to meet the demands of the industry and you’ll advance your skills working with a range of industry-standard visual effects hardware and software.
 Typical job roles in industry might include:

 - Match Move Artist